-The resistance against quinolones and third- / fourth-generation cephalosporins has increased during the last 10 years.
+The resistance against quinolones and third- / fourth-generation cephalosporins has steadily increased since 2004, but stabilized during the last years.

 Escherichia coli are among the most frequent microorganisms in both the hospital and the ambulatory setting.
 E. coli is a colonizer of the intestinal tract and as such often causing urinary tract infections, pyelitis and bacteremia.

-Fluoroquinolone non-susceptibility has steadily increased from 10.6 % in 2004 to 20.5 % in 2015, however, rates of Quinolone-resistance have remained constant during the last four years.
+Fluoroquinolone resistance has steadily increased from 10.3 % in 2004 to 19.4 % in 2015, however they decreased significantly during the last four years.
 As fluoroquinolone consumption is an important trigger for fluoroquinolone resistance in E. coli, they should only be used in exceptional cases for uncomplicated lower urinary tract infections.

-Non-susceptibility rates to 3rd/4th generation cephalosporins were steadily increasing from 0.9% in 2004 to 11.4% in 2019.
+Resistance rates to 3rd/4th generation cephalosporins were steadily increasing from 0.9% in 2004 to 11% in 2018, but stabilized since then.
 This increase was observed in both the inpatient and the outpatient setting.
-E. coli which are not susceptible to 3rd/4th generation cephalosporins were evidenced in numerous different settings such as in people returning from foreign travel, in animals or in water bodies.
+E. coli which are resistant to 3rd/4th generation cephalosporins were evidenced in numerous different settings such as in people returning from foreign travel, in animals or in water bodies.

 Select a region of interest, a unit, an antibiotic or a year of choice from the drop-down menus.
 Use the checkboxes to activate or deactivate time series and confidence intervals.
 When the mouse is moved over the graph a toolbar appears, which allows zooming, showing data on hover and downloading of the graph.